wschella/procgen-companion/README.md

 - The `default` is always a scalar, i.e. a number, a `!Vector3`, etc. It is an optional argument.
 If it is not provided, the tool will throw an error and stop execution when any variables take on a value that is not in the list of cases.

 TODO: On references.
 Generated yaml file.
 First part of the dot separated must refer to an AnimalAI mapping (`!ArenaConfig`, `!Arena`, `!Item`, `!Vector3`, ...) with the corresponding `id` field.
+TODO: !ProcIf's can refer to other values decided by !ProcIf's (not circular of course).
+Add example for this.

 ```yaml
 # With only 1 variable